 Everything you need to know about endometriosis

-Endometriosis affects 6-10% of women of reproductive age, 50-60% of women and teenage girls with pelvic pain, and up to 50% of women with infertility.
+Endometriosis is a common cause of chronic pelvic pain and female infertility.
+Statistically, endometriosis affects 6-10% of women of reproductive age, 50-60% of women and teenage girls with pelvic pain, and up to 50% of women with infertility.
 In this blog we will discuss the most important facts you need to know about endometriosis.

-Endometriosis is a common disease in which cells from the normal uterine lining – called endometrium – attach to structures outside the uterine cavity, such as the pelvic lining (peritoneum), ovaries, external bladder, and bowel as well as the posterior ligaments which support the uterus within the pelvis and the tissue between the vagina and rectum.
-In rare cases, it can occur in more unusual locations such as the diaphragm, lungs, the membranes surrounding the lungs and the heart, or the liver.
+Endometriosis is a common disease in which cells from the normal uterine lining – called endometrium – attach to structures outside the uterine cavity, implanting and growing and responding to hormonal changes.
+Common places to find endometriosis include the pelvic lining (peritoneum), ovaries, external bladder, and bowel as well as the posterior ligaments which support the uterus within the pelvis and the tissue between the vagina and rectum.
+In rare cases, endometriosis can occur in more unusual locations such as the diaphragm, lungs, the membranes surrounding the lungs and the heart, or the liver.

 Endometrial cells trigger an inflammatory response outside the uterus

-Peritoneal endometriosis is thought to occur by the mechanism of “retrograde menses”.
+While the exact cause of endometriosis is still a mystery, it is thought to occur by the mechanism of “retrograde menses”.
 In other words, normal live endometrial cells “backwash” through open fallopian tubes into the pelvis during a woman’s period.
-These cells are otherwise normal, and as such, depend on estrogen for growth, just like normal endometrium in its normal location.
-The cells proliferate and shed on these surfaces during the menstrual cycle and, in doing so, elicit an inflammatory response.
+These cells are otherwise normal, and as such, depend on estrogen for growth, just like normal endometrium in its normal location inside the uterus.
+The cells grow and shed on these surfaces during the menstrual cycle and, in doing so, cause an inflammatory response.

 In some women this inflammation is very intense and is eventually associated with adhesion formation, anatomical distortion, scarring, and infiltration by aberrant nerve fibers.
 This can lead to pain and infertility.
 Ovarian cysts filled with endometriosis are called “endometriomas”.
 They are thought to start as small encapsulated superficial lesions that subsequently expand.
 Endometriosis at distant anatomical sites is thought to be caused by spread from peritoneal lesions.